 Director Dyer keeps the 90 minute piece moving at a terrific pace using the character’s anger to fuel the momentum.
 The performance takes place in the cavernous Olivier auditorium remodelled as an in the round theatre (can we leave it like that, please?).
 At the centre of this stands a stage designed as a large wooden cross; when Balogun unrolls two red carpets it suddenly becomes the cross of St George.
 Through this and from the flies there appear several visual surprises from designers ULTZ and Sadeysa Greenaway-Bailey and the whole is punctuated by some urgently staccato lighting effects by Jackie Shemesh.
 The lights gradually go on section by section in the audience during Delroy’s trial scene implicating us/them in the process of condemning a man who was just going about his business.

 Like Carly within the play, Death of England: Delroy has experienced acute labour pangs and a protracted birth process.
-It has culminated in play with complete contemporary relevance and a star making turn from Balogun which echoes that from Joseph Potter in the recently livestreamed The Poltergeist at Southwark Playhouse.
+It has culminated in a play with complete contemporary relevance and a star making turn from Balogun which echoes that from Joseph Potter in the recently livestreamed The Poltergeist at Southwark Playhouse.
 The live runs of both plays were cruelly cut short and feature intense anger at their beating hearts.
 Both actors exude an intensity which burns like fire in these difficult times; someone. please write them a two-hander, double quick!

 Production photos by Normski